dbi services Blog

 Welcome to the dbi services Blog!
 This IT blog focuses on database, middleware, and OS technologies such as Oracle, Microsoft SQL Server & SharePoint, EMC Documentum, MySQL, PostgreSQL, Sybase, Unix/Linux, etc. The dbi services blog represents the view of our consultants, not necessarily that of dbi services.
 Feel free to comment on our blog postings.

-Improving your SharePoint performance using SQL Server settings
+Improving your SharePoint performance using SQL Server settings (part 1)

 SharePoint performance is a recursive problem and preoccupation.
 As a Database Administrator, we have to deal with SharePoint when configuring SQL Server databases.